Bombsight: Accuracy

 US Navy dive bomber pilot flying the airplane at an angle of about 75°.

 The accuracy of the drop is affected both by inherent problems like the randomness of the atmosphere or bomb manufacture as well as more practical problems like how close to flat and level the aircraft is flying or the accuracy of its instruments.
 These inaccuracies compound over time, so increasing the altitude of the bomb run, thereby increasing the fall time, has a significant impact on the final accuracy of the drop.

-It is useful to consider a single example of a bomb being dropped on a typical mission.
-In this case we will consider the AN-M64 500 lbs General-Purpose Bomb, widely used by the USAAF and RAF during World War II, with direct counterparts in the armouries of most forces involved.
-Ballistic data on this bomb can be found in "Terminal Ballistic Data, Volume 1: Bombing".
-Against men standing in the open, the 500 lbs has a lethal radius of about 107 m, but much less than that against buildings, perhaps 27 m.
+For example, the AN-M64 500 lb General-Purpose Bomb, was widely used by the USAAF and RAF during World War II, with direct counterparts in the armouries of most forces involved.
+Ballistic data on this bomb is well known.
+Against men standing in the open, the bomb has a lethal radius of about 107 m, but much less than that against buildings, about 27 m.

-The M64 will be dropped from a Boeing B-17 flying at 322 km/h at an altitude of 20,000 feet in a 42 km/h wind.
-Given these conditions, the M64 would travel approximately 10000 ft forward from the drop point before impact, for a trail of about 305 m from the vacuum range, and impact with a velocity of 351 m/s (1150 fps) at an angle of about 77 degrees from horizontal.
-A 42 km/h wind would be expected to move the bomb about 91 m during that time.
+The M64 will be dropped from a Boeing B-17 flying at 322 km/h at an altitude of 20000 ft in a 42 km/h wind.
+Given these conditions, the M64 would travel approximately 10000 ft forward from the drop point before impact, for a trail of about 1000 ft from the vacuum range, and impact with a velocity of 351 m/s at an angle of about 77° from horizontal.
+A 42 km/h wind would be expected to move the bomb about 300 ft during that time.
 The time to fall is about 37 seconds.

 Assuming errors of 5% in every major measurement, one can estimate those effects on accuracy based on the methodology and tables in the guide.
-A 5% error in altitude at 20,000 feet would be 1,000 feet, so the aircraft might be anywhere from 19 to 21,000 feet.
-According to the table, this would result in an error around 10 to 15 feet.
-A 5% error in airspeed, 10 mph, would cause an error of about 15 to 20 feet.
-In terms of drop timing, errors on the order of one-tenth of a second might be considered the best possible.
-In this case, the error is simply the ground speed of the aircraft over this time, or about 30 feet.
+A 5% error in altitude at 20000 ft would be 1000 ft, so the aircraft might be anywhere from 19000 to 21000 ft.
+According to the table, this would result in an error around 10 to 15 ft.
+A 5% error in airspeed, 10 mph, would cause an error of about 15 to 20 ft.
+In terms of drop timing, errors on the order of 0.1 seconds might be considered the best possible.
+In this case, the error is simply the ground speed of the aircraft over this time, or about 30 ft.
 All of these are well within the lethal radius of the bomb.